 - Salt and Pepper

-Pour the vegetables into a baking dish and top with the mashed potato.
+- Pour the vegetables into an ovenproof dish and top with the mashed potato.
 Gently spread the potato with the back of a spoon until it coves the whole pie.
 Drag a fork across the top to add a pattern if desired.